openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ![ZMNHTD product image](https://www.cd-jackson.com/zwave_device_uploads/414/414_default.jpg)

+The ZMNHTD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 This Z-Wave module is used for energy measurements in single-phase electrical power network and can be used in residential, industrial and utility applications.
 Meters measure energy directly in 2-wire networks according to the principle of fast sampling of voltage and current signals.
 A built-in microprocessor calculates energy, power and power factor from the measured signals.
 The module can be controlled through Z-wave network and it acts as repeater in order to improve range and stability of Z-wave network.
 It is designed to be mounted on DIN rail.